andrewcbancroft/datadaylife-blog/_posts/2017-12-26-what-is-a-dimensional-model.md

 The first half remains true to all models.
 Models are representations of data.
 And models boil things down to the general concept(s) that exist within the data.

 ### Dimensional
-What does "dimensional" mean?

 What does the word "dimension" being to mind for you?

-For me, I immediately thought of shapes (2 *dimensional* or 3 *dimensional* whapes).
+I immediately thought of shapes (2 *dimensional* or 3 *dimensional* shapes).

 In a 2D shape, the "dimensions" are length and width, aren't they?
 A square or rectangle has sides that are [x] units long by [y] units wide.
-3D shapes add a dimension:  height.
+3D shapes add a dimension:  depth.

-In the case of shapes, a "dimension" is [the thing] that answers the question "how long?" or "how wide?" or "how high?".
+In the case of shapes, a "dimension" is [the thing] that answers the question "how long?" or "how wide?" or "how deep?".

-Outside the world of geometry, the word "dimension" carries the idea of the characteristic(s) or qualities of something.
+Outside the world of geometry, the word "dimension" carries the idea of the characteristics and qualities of something.